MarwanTamerMo/serverless-image-pipeline/README.md

 1.  **Upload** → A user uploads an image to the **Raw S3 Bucket** (`raw_bucket_name`).
 2.  **Lambda Trigger** → An S3 event triggers a lightweight Lambda function that publishes the object key to an **SNS topic**.
 3.  **Messaging Layer** → The SNS topic fans out the message to an **SQS Queue**, decoupling the system.
-4.  **EKS Consumer** → A Node.js application running as a deployment on EKS polls the SQS queue for messages.
+4.  **EKS Consumer** → A Python application running as a deployment on EKS polls the SQS queue for messages.
     -   It downloads the image from the raw bucket.
     -   It processes the image (e.g., resizes it).
     -   It uploads the resulting thumbnail to the **Thumbnail S3 Bucket** (`thumb_bucket_name`).